Enhancing Multilingual LLM Pretraining with Model-Based Data Selection: Related Work

-\textbf{Curated Multilingual Datasets.} Analogously to the English datasets, there have been efforts in the multilingual space.
-An influential work has been CCNet~\citep{wenzek2019ccnet}, whose language identification and model perplexity filter for data quality has been re-used in later datasets.
-Again, while CCNet was not published directly, but rather provided the tools for data cleaning, RedPajama~\citep{together2023redpajama} is a prominent multilingual dataset relying on these filtering techniques.
-While RedPajama offers data in 5 European languages, other datasets, such as OSCAR~\citep{OrtizSuarezSagotRomary2019,AbadjiOrtizSuarezRomaryetal.2021,2022arXiv220106642A}, mC4~\citep{xue-etal-2021-mt5}, ROOTS~\citep{laurenccon2022bigscience}, MADLAD-400~\citep{kudugunta2023madlad400multilingualdocumentlevellarge}, CulturaX~\citep{nguyen2023culturax}, and HPLT~\citep{de-gibert-etal-2024-new-massive}, focus on expanding beyond, spanning a variety of language families and scripts.
-While they offer refined datasets for hundreds of languages, FineWeb-2~\citep{penedo2024fineweb-2} pushes the limit to thousands of languages and further improves the performance.
-Our work also focuses on filtering quality samples across various language families and scripts.
-However, we limit our scope to 20 languages, as the number of documents drops quickly and there is trade-off between retaining a sufficient number of pretraining tokens and ensuring data quality~\citep{muennighoff2023scalingdataconstrainedlanguagemodels, held2025optimizing}.
-In our results, we observe the greatest benefits using stricter data filtering.
+\textbf{Curated Multilingual Datasets.} Analogously to English datasets, significant work has been done in the multilingual space.
+For example, CCNet~\citep{wenzek2019ccnet} has been influential, with its language identification and model perplexity filtering for data quality being adopted in subsequent datasets.
+Similar to earlier English datasets, CCNet was not published directly, but rather provided tools for data cleaning.
+RedPajama~\citep{together2023redpajama} is a prominent multilingual dataset relying on these filtering techniques, offering data in 5 European languages.
+Other datasets, such as OSCAR~\citep{OrtizSuarezSagotRomary2019,AbadjiOrtizSuarezRomaryetal.2021,2022arXiv220106642A}, mC4~\citep{xue-etal-2021-mt5}, ROOTS~\citep{laurenccon2022bigscience}, MADLAD-400~\citep{kudugunta2023madlad400multilingualdocumentlevellarge}, CulturaX~\citep{nguyen2023culturax}, and HPLT~\citep{de-gibert-etal-2024-new-massive}, expanded coverage across a variety of language families and scripts.
+These datasets offer refined content for hundreds of languages, while FineWeb-2~\citep{penedo2024fineweb-2} pushes the limit to thousands of languages and further improves performance.
+A concurrent work by \citet{martins2025eurollm} uses translation to train a multilingual quality filter based on the English FineWeb-Edu~\citep{penedo2024fineweb} scores.
+Our work similarly focuses on filtering high-quality samples across various language families and scripts.
+However, we take a different approach: we train a separate classifier for each language from scratch using structured and knowledge-rich representative samples.
+We limit our scope to 20 languages as the number of documents drops quickly and there is trade-off between retaining a sufficient number of pretraining tokens and ensuring data quality~\citep{muennighoff2023scalingdataconstrainedlanguagemodels, held2025optimizing}.